Rajah & Tann

-Rajah & Tann is regarded as one of the "Big Four" law firms in Singapore.
 Its clientele ranges from multinational and Fortune 500 corporations to emerging high-tech enterprises and start-ups.
 The firm is also a sole member from Singapore at Lex Mundi, an international professional services network.

-The firm's notable alumni include V.K.
-Rajah, Steven Chong and Sundaresh Menon.
-Eng Beng Lee was the managing partner from 2010 to 2019.
-Patrick Ang succeeded Eng Beng Lee as the managing partner in 2019 while Rebecca Chew is the deputy managing partner of the firm.
+The firm's notable alumni include V. K. Rajah, Steven Chong and Sundaresh Menon.
+Lee Eng Beng was the managing partner from 2010 to 2019.
+Patrick Ang succeeded Lee Eng Beng as the managing partner in 2019.
+In 2022, Kelvin Poon and Ng Kim Beng were appointed as Joint Deputy Managing Partners.
+In 2025, Patrick Ang stepped down and was replaced by Ng Kim Beng as Managing Partner.